murnanedaniel/Collider-2031/README.md

 ## What is Collider 2031?

 Collider 2031 is a design fiction project exploring what particle physics research could look like in 2031 if current trends in open data, AI, and distributed computing converge.
-Through an interactive demonstration of the ColliderLab platform and the story of Maja Petersen, it presents 40+ interconnected technical concepts for democratized, AI-native HEP infrastructure.
+Through an interactive demonstration of the ColliderLab platform and the story of Maja Andersen, it presents 40+ interconnected technical concepts for democratized, AI-native HEP infrastructure.

 ## Key Concepts